OnionIoT/documentation/docs/quickstart/serial-command-line.md

 :::info

 The Omega2 Eval Boards use the newer CP2104 USB-to-Serial chip so the serial device name is unique.
-Keep in mind the `/dev/tty.usbserial-0001` device name from previous boards will not work.
+Previous boards with the CP2102 chip will still use the `/dev/tty.usbserial-0001` device name.
+Make sure to use the device name that corresponds to your device.

 :::